oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/StructuredGrids/guided_HSOpticalFlow_SYCLMigration/README.md

 #### Memory Operation Optimization

 Since the CUDA HSOptical Flow sample uses single channel image and SYCL supports only 4 channel image format we have manually adjusted two properties of image data.
 Image data type format and Image input layout where Image data are padded for additional image channels.
-For this purpose, create additional host and USM memory using `malloc_shared` that is padded.
+For this purpose, we can create additional host and USM memory using `malloc_shared` that is padded as shown below.

 ```
 int dataSize = height * stride * sizeof(float);